 The European Perspective

-Skating on natural ice is much more organized in Europe than it is in North America.
-There is a long tradition of large scale public skating events.
+Skating on natural ice is much more organized in Europe than in North America.
+There is a long tradition of large scale public skating events and many skating clubs.
 Sweden and Holland in particular have a combination of lots of frozen lakes and ocean areas and a large, outdoor oriented, population.
 This has generated the critical mass needed to develop a good scientific understanding of risks and practices that are effective for reducing these risks.

 Links: The following are links courtesy of Dave Dermott and Sven Andersson.